 - (a) The subdivider shall furnish a cash bond or equivalent, or a certified check payable to the town in an amount equal to the total cost of the improvements shown on the plat as determined by the administrator.
 Such bond or check shall guarantee that the improvements will be installed within a designated reasonable length of time in a manner acceptable to the Town.
 The bond or check shall accompany the final plat.
 When construction has been completed, approved, and accepted on each section of the required improvements, the administrator may release the bond submitted for the amount for that completed section of the required improvements.
-The periodic partial and final complete release of any bond, escrow, letter of credit, or other performance guarantee required herein shall be in compliance with Virginia Code § 15.2-2245. - (b) The subdivider shall file a maintenance bond with the Town in an amount considered adequate and, - (c) In the case where development is projected over a period of years, the commission may authorize - (d) In the absence of a performance bond or check, no final plat shall be approved or recorded until the - (e) Sidewalks shall be provided in accordance with the specifications of the state department of - (f) Curbs and gutters shall be installed on both sides of streets shown on the subdivision plat and shall
+The periodic partial and final complete release of any bond, escrow, letter of credit, or other performance guarantee required herein shall be in compliance with Virginia Code § 15.2-2245. - (b) The subdivider shall file a maintenance bond with the Town in an amount considered adequate and, in a form, satisfactory to the administrator, in order to assure the satisfactory condition of the required improvements, for a period of one year after the date of their acceptance by the Town. - (c) In the case where development is projected over a period of years, the commission may authorize submission of final plats by sections or stages of development, subject to such requirements or guarantees for improvements in future sections or stages of development as it finds essential for the protection of any approved section of development. - (d) In the absence of a performance bond or check, no final plat shall be approved or recorded until the required improvements have been installed and approved by the administrator. - (e) Sidewalks shall be provided in accordance with the specifications of the state department of transportation. - (f) Curbs and gutters shall be installed on both sides of streets shown on the subdivision plat and shall be in accordance with the design standards and specifications of the state department of transportation.